Cecil Buttle

-Cecil Frederick Douglas Buttle born at Norton Fitzwarren, Taunton, Somerset on 11 January 1906 and died at Taunton on 15 December 1988, was associated with Somerset County Cricket Club for more than 50 years as a player, a net bowler, a substitute fielder, a reserve umpire and, for about 30 years after the Second World War, the groundsman at the County Ground, Taunton.
+Cecil Frederick Douglas Buttle (11 January 1906 – 15 December 1988) was associated with Somerset County Cricket Club for more than 50 years as a player, a net bowler, a substitute fielder, a reserve umpire and, for about 30 years after the Second World War, the groundsman at the County Ground, Taunton.
+He was born at Norton Fitzwarren in Taunton in 1906.

 Cricket player

 As a player, Buttle was a right-arm fast-medium bowler, but though he was on Somerset's ground staff for many years, he played only two first-class matches, one each in the 1926 and 1928 seasons, and failed to take a wicket in either of them.

 Buttle was interviewed by writer David Foot for his 1980s history of Somerset cricket.
 Foot writes that Buttle was "a very good club bowler, fast by those standards and able to move the ball away."
 Buttle himself is quoted as saying: "Harry (Harry Fernie, the groundsman) was always short staffed and but for that I think I'd have got a few games on some of the northern tours.
 I was frequently fielding for one side or the other at Taunton, but it wasn't the same."